A practical legal and strategic update for public bodies involved in development, regeneration, and construction projects.

 As public sector organisations face increasing pressure to deliver development projects efficiently, within budget, and in line with regulatory requirements, this focused conference brings together sector specialists to explore key risks – and how to avoid them.

-This full day of training will provide practical guidance on managing disputes, navigating procurement rules, and minimising planning and construction risk from the outset.
+Join us for a morning of practical guidance on managing disputes, navigating procurement rules, and minimising planning and construction risk from the outset.

 During the conference we’ll cover: